PDgaming/Grade-App/README.md

 ## Acknowledgments

-- Thanks to CodyAI for providing the GPT-3 API.
+- Thanks to Google for providing the Gemini API.
 - The Grade App team for their hard work and dedication in developing this educational tool.

 ## Contact